Data Exchange Glossary by Dawex

 Data acquirer - The data acquirer is the organization that acquires access and usage rights for a data product from a data provider as the result of a data transaction.

-Data Act - The Data Act (DA) is a regulation proposal by the European Commission calling for harmonized rules on fair access to and use of data.
-The DA is aimed at 1) setting up the rules for facilitated access to connected devices data, 2) rebalancing negotiating powers to prevent misconducts in data exchange contracts, 3) simplifying cloud and edge service providers switch, 4) allowing public sector bodies access data in case of public emergencies, 5) preventing unlawful transfers or accesses to data by non-EU governments.
-The Data Act was adopted by the EU Council on July 17, 2023, preceding the formal adoption and entry into force of the legislative text after the vote in the European Parliament, scheduled for 2023.
-The Data Act will be implemented 20 months after its entry into force.
+Data Act - The Data Act (DA) is a European regulation aimed at 1) setting up the rules for facilitated access to connected devices data, 2) rebalancing negotiating powers to prevent misconducts in data exchange contracts, 3) simplifying cloud and edge service providers switch, 4) allowing public sector bodies access data in case of public emergencies, 5) preventing unlawful transfers or accesses to data by non-EU governments.
+The Data Act entered into force on January 11, 2024 and will be in application starting September 12, 2025.

 Data as business - Data as business is an approach where data exchange is the concrete expression of a business objective to create value from the data generated by an organization.
 The data value can either be generated directly through data commercialization or indirectly, in return for contractual advantages for example.
-Data as business is the main focus of data providers distributing data on Data Marketplaces or Data Shops.
+Data as business is the main focus of data providers distributing data on Data Marketplaces.

 Data broker - A data broker is a company that acquires data from data providers, then typically aggregates, enriches or transforms it for the purpose of adding value to it.
 Resulting data products are then licensed to data acquirers –all this without establishing a direct commercial relationship between data providers and data acquirers.